segf00lt/website/content/blog/siv_showcase.md

 In the command above __-t__ is selecting the content matched by the second regular expression, corresponding to the publisher field of the book entry.

-A more impressive display of __siv__'s capabilities is it's ability to do rudimentary parsing.
+A more impressive display of __siv__'s capabilities is its ability to do rudimentary parsing.
 The expression
 `^([A-Za-z_][A-Za-z_*0-9]* ?)+\** [A-Za-z_][A-Za-z_0-9]*\([^\n]\)[ \n]{\n.+^}$`
 codes for a C function, whose header is all on one line, and whose body may